Zalmay Khalilzad: Navigating U.S. Diplomacy and Taliban Relations

 (Zalmay Khalilzad (center) with Yunus Khalis (left) and Ronald Reagan (right)

 Beginning his career as a translator and eventually ascending to a prominent role within the United States government, Zalmay Khalilzad has a lengthy history of supporting the Taliban, largely due to their shared ethnic roots.
-His actions have included marginalizing non-Pashtuns and manipulating the international community by branding the Taliban as either Iranian allies or adversaries of the Western world, leading to numerous false accusations against non-Pashtuns.
+His actions have involved marginalizing non-Pashtun groups and manipulating the international community by portraying anti-Taliban forces as either Iranian allies or enemies of the Western world.
+This strategy has led to numerous false accusations against non-Pashtun and anti-Taliban factions.

 On October 6, 1996, Khalilzad authored an opinion piece in the Washington Post supporting the then-newly formed Taliban, misleading the public and hiding their true character: